-11. If I have not passed the Ohio Graduation Tests, can I still attend the A-Tech?
+11. If I have not passed the End of Course Exams, can I still attend the A-Tech?

-Yes, we offer Ohio Graduation Testing on campus in October and March.
+Yes, we offer testing on campus.
 Remediation classes are also offered to help students better prepare for the tests.

 12. How much does it cost to enroll in A-Tech programs?